Lifetime policy reuse and the importance of task capacity: Discussion

-The theoretical task capacity provides a representational argument for why only a limited number of tasks can be solved by a single policy.
-That is, while a single policy can represent the optimal behaviour required for any one particular task, it can only represent the optimal behaviours for a limited number of tasks due to the conflicting state-action pairs that are required for different tasks.
+The theoretical task capacity provides a representational argument for the limited number of tasks that can be solved by a single policy.
+While a single policy can represent the optimal behaviour required for any one particular task, it can only represent the optimal behaviours for a limited number of tasks due to the conflicting state-action pairs that are required for different tasks.
 The empirical results show that the theoretical task capacity is one of the key limiting factors.
 The difficulty of epsilon-optimality over many tasks is illustrated for D(R)QN and PPO as a low-policy PPO could learn all tasks with low accuracy while a high-policy D(R)QN could learn all tasks with high accuracy.
 PPO's objective function is clipped specifically to stimulate monotonic improvement over time \citep{Schulman2017a}.
 This slow learning allows time to learn new patterns without erasing previously learned patterns and rather than representing a few tasks optimally, the policy represents a wide set of tasks sub-optimally.
 By contrast, the D(R)QN objective allows more aggressive weight updates resulting in either a near-optimal performance if a sufficient number of policies allows all tasks to be represented near-optimally, or in strong catastrophic interference and negative transfer otherwise.
-Other supporting evidence for the importance of theoretical task capacity is that selective experience replay \citep{Isele2018} or other modifications to experience replay do not improve single-policy D(R)QN.
+Further evidence of the importance of theoretical task capacity is that selective experience replay \citep{Isele2018} or other modifications to experience replay do not improve single-policy DQN.